Counterbalance Forklift Training

 Become fully licensed to operate

-At South Coast Forklift Training, we understand that everyone prefers a different learning style.
-Therefore, our courses use a variety of techniques to suit all learners.
-We use forklift models, videos, PowerPoint, worksheets and handouts to keep everyone interested.
-Each lesson is then finished with some questions to ensure all information is understood.
+At South Coast Forklift Training, we recognize that everyone has different learning preferences.
+Therefore, our courses incorporate a variety of techniques to cater to all learners.
+We use forklift models, videos, PowerPoint presentations, worksheets, and handouts to keep everyone engaged.
+Each lesson concludes with questions to ensure all information is understood.

-The theory work builds gradually allowing time to absorb the information before moving to the next stage.
-Practical lessons are demonstrated, then trainees are given adequate time to practise under close supervision.
+The theory work builds gradually, allowing time to absorb the information before moving to the next stage.
+Practical lessons are demonstrated, and trainees are given ample time to practice under close supervision.

-Each course culminates with three stages of testing:
+Each course culminates in three stages of testing:

 Licensed Counterbalance Forklift Training